US Nuclear Fuel Cycle

 With USEC (now Centrus) unable to proceed with the project, the intellectual property and the demonstration cascade reverted to the DOE under the terms of the cooperative agreement.
 In April 2014 the DOE said that in the light of commercial deployment of ACP being not viable at present, its Oak Ridge National Laboratory (ORNL) in Tennessee was taking over management of the project.
 The American Centrifuge Technology Demonstration and Operations Agreement between Centrus and ORNL ran to September 2015, backed by $97.2 million federal funding.
 It was then extended again for 12 months, with 60% reduced funding.
 Centrus said that this funding “excludes continued operations of America’s only operating cascade of advanced uranium enrichment centrifuges in Piketon,” which will therefore close down "after an investment of more than $2.6 billion in the project".
 In February 2016 Centrus announced that it had “completed operations of its demonstration cascade” of ACP at Piketon but would maintain its NRC licence.
 In March 2016 Centrus signed the US Centrifuge Technology Advancement contract with UT-Battelle, LLC, as operator of ORNL.
 The contract ran for six months.
 In September 2016 it signed a further contract with UT-Battelle "for maintaining and advancing gas centrifuge uranium enrichment technology" over 12 months.

-In March 2014 USEC applied for Chapter 11 reorganisational bankruptcy, a measure to enable it to restructure its debt while it continued operations.
+Earlier in March 2014 USEC applied for Chapter 11 reorganisational bankruptcy, a measure to enable it to restructure its debt while it continued operations.
 In its petition to the court, USEC listed assets of about $70 million and liabilities of $1.07 billion.
 The company emerged from bankruptcy at the end of September 2014 with the new name of Centrus Energy.
 About half of its workforce of 1300 have been working on the ACP project.
 The DOE notified Centrus in September 2015 that funding would be reduced below the level needed to keep the cascade operating.
 In mid-2016 Centrus commenced decontamination and decommissioning of the Piketon ACP plant, and expected this to continue through 2017.

 Oak Ridge is where the ACP was originally developed to the 1980s.
 The DOE and NNSA said: “The government’s interest is in preserving and advancing the AC100 technology for possible future deployment for a national security mission.”
 The timeline for this is 2038 – see later subsection on Defence enrichment needs.
 The NNSA is effectively now the keeper of US enrichment technology.
 The domestic uranium enrichment capability is required because the USA can only use uranium for national security (defence) purposes that has been enriched by US-origin technology, hence excluding Urenco and SILEX.
 It is not clear that the USA needs any more HEU, but a related question is replenishment of tritium in nuclear warheads.
 This has been sourced from TVA’s Watts Bar 1 since 2003.